maheshsabnis/typescriptthaaug2020/readme.md

 1. Install it in Global Scope of Machine
    1. npm install -g typescript
 2. The 'tsc' utility aka CLI, used to transpile the .ts files into .js javascript files
+3. To run the JavaScript
+   1. Either create HTML page and refer JavaScript on HTML Page and execute in browser
+   2. OR run the JavaScript file on Node.js server
+      1. node <File>.js
-3. CReate package.json file, the JavaScript package configuartion file generated using
+4. CReate package.json file, the JavaScript package configuartion file generated using
    1. npm init -y ----------------> command
-4. The 'devDependencies' for development time packages
+5. The 'devDependencies' for development time packages
    1. npm install --save-dev <PACKAGE-NAME>
-5. The 'dependencies' for runtime required packages
+6. The 'dependencies' for runtime required packages
    1. npm install --save <PACKAGE-NAME>

 ======================================================================================
+Ex 1: Create string with following value
+TypeScrtipt is a front-end language that is an alternative to JavaSCript.
+This improves the JavaScript productivity. the typescript helps to use OOPs pattern for front-end development.

+1. Convert the string into statement case.
+First character of first word of each statement must be upper case.
+2. Find out the number of occurences of specific word and character in string.
+3. COnvert first character of each word in upper case.